soekdd/eddie/01_Finnland/570_Der_Fehlversuch.md

 „Seventeen."

 Blickwechsel zwischen den beiden.
 Ein Nicken.
 Dann: „Not possible.
 You are minor.
-And...
-East German passport... problem."
+And… East German passport… problem."

 Mir wird heiß. „But--- I have a ticket---"\ „Please, come with us."